Catherine of Lorraine (1573–1648): Biography

 Remiremont was one of the most important, illustrious and aristocratic Abbey in France and was closely associated with the House of Lorraine.
 She later became the coadjutor to her niece, Margaret.
 Margaret had lost her mother in 1627 and went to live with Catherine at Remiremont.
 The young Marguerite was later the Duchess of Orléans as wife Gaston, scandalous brother of Louis XIII.
 Margaret, as a result of marrying Gaston without royal permission, was sent into exile with her husband in Brussels.

 In 1638 the troops of Turenne occupied Remiremont for a month.
-The following year the Princess obtained the neutrality of Vosges (for Epinal, Remiremont, Bruyère, St Dié, Arches) for the rest of the Thirty Years War.
+The following year the Princess obtained the neutrality of Vosges (for Épinal, Remiremont, Bruyère, St Dié, Arches) for the rest of the Thirty Years War.

 She died in a Lorraine which had been ravaged by the Thirty Years war.
 At her death, the abbey was given to her great niece Élisabeth Marguerite d'Orléans who ruled the abbey under a regency of her parents, the Duke and Duchess of Orléans.

 Remiremont was ruled by two more Lorraine princesses; Élisabeth Charlotte (1700–1711) and then Anne Charlotte (1714–1773).